 I was saddened to hear of Rod McKuen’s (April 29, 1933 – January 29, 2015) passing a year ago.
 It was because of his words that I fell in love with poetry.
-It was because of what his words inspired in me that I became a poet.
+It was because of what his words inspired in me that I am a poet today.

 It was New Year’s day when I sat down with a cup of tea and picked up the iPad to see if the planet made it through the celebrations of the new year without a terrorist incident.
 I am not a big fan of “the best of” essays which seem to overflow at this transitional time from one year to the next.
 I did however read an article by William McDonald in the New York Times naming some of the people the world lost during 2015.
 It was through this article that I learned of Rod’s passing.